 Then the brahmin Jāṇussoṇi approached the Blessed One; having drawn near, he exchanged greetings with the Blessed One.
 After the exchange of courteous and polite conversation, he sat down to one side.
 Seated to one side, the brahmin Jāṇussoṇi related to the Blessed One his entire conversation with the wanderer Pilotika.

 When this was said, the Blessed One said to the brahmin Jāṇussoṇi: “At this point, brahmin, the simile of the elephant’s footprint has not yet been completed in detail.
-As to how it is completed in detail, listen to it and pay close attention; I will speak.”
+As to how it is completed in detail, listen to this and pay close attention; I will speak.”

 “Very well, sir,” the brahmin Jāṇussoṇi replied to the Blessed One.
 The Blessed One said this: